Nadcab Labs | Web3 Development Services | Blockchain Developer

 Understanding a Merkle Root

 A blockchain consists of various blocks that are linked to each other.
-A hash tree or Merkle tree encodes blockchain data efficiently and securely.
+A hash tree or Merkle tree in blockchain encodes blockchain data efficiently and securely.
 It enables the verification of blockchain data and the quick transfer of large amounts of data across a P2P blockchain network.
 Each transaction on the blockchain network is associated with a hash.
 However, these hashes are not stored sequentially but rather as part of a structured tree.

 In this structure, each hash is related to its parent in a parent-child tree-like relationship.
 Since there are multiple transactions in a block, all transaction hashes in the block are hashed together, resulting in the Merkle root.
-The Merkle Tree and Merkle Root mechanism significantly reduce the hashing level for performance, enabling faster verification and transactions.
+The Merkle tree in blockchain and the Merkle Root mechanism significantly reduce the hashing level for performance, enabling faster verification and transactions.
 The Merkle root hashing process can verify specific leaf nodes (transaction IDs or hashes) in the Merkle tree.
 If you are familiar with how Bitcoin works, you might know that transaction hashes are combined into a single hash, called the Merkle root, which is included in the block header.
 This single hash can validate every transaction hash in a block, ensuring the integrity and security of blockchain data.

 Advantages